JasonNumberThirteen/JavaScriptArkanoid/README.md

 - Adjustable plenty of values in single script

 ## Usage
-- Press left / right arrow key or A / D key to move the paddle.
+- Press left / right arrow keys or A / D keys to move the paddle.
+- Press R to restart the game when is over.

 ## Credits
 - This project was made by [Jason](https://jasonxiii.pl "Jason.
 Gry, muzyka, kursy, artykuły, programy i filmy!")